-Financial Aid Checklist for Juniors and Seniors now is the time to start planning!
-Workshop to be held in September 2019 in VA Commons.
+Juniors and Seniors don't forget to review the Financial Aid Checklist for Juniors and Seniors.
+Now is the time to start planning!
+Workshop to be held September - October 2019 in the Commons.
+Flyers will be posted on campus and check VA's school bulletin.

 Starting October 1 through the March 2 Cal Grant deadline, students and families can attend a FREE Cash for College workshops across California for help completing the Free Application for Federal Student Aid (FAFSA) or California Dream Act (CADAA) and Chafee Grant for Foster Youth applications.
 Search for cash for college workshops here.